CodingLawyersClub/fundamentals/README.md

 You'll see it tacked the "Five" onto the end of the array.

-The opposite of `.push` is `.pop`.
+The opposite of `push` is `pop`.
 The `.pop` takes off the last element in the array.
 Try adding the following:

 ```
 componentDidMount() {